stef/pwdsphinx/man/sphinx.md

 get request and see if the record is available from "old times".
 If a v1 record is found a new v2 style record is created, so no need to call v1 for this particular record anymore.

+`delete_upgraded` enables automatic deletion of v1 records after automatically upgrading them to v2 records.
+Unless you use also other clients that are v1 only (like androsphinx) this is the recommended setting, it removes crust and enables server operators to see if their users are finally completely v2, and can disable v1 support.

 The `threshold` option must specify the number of servers necessary to operate sphinx.
 If the `[servers]` section contains more than two entries, this value